 Managing a heritage place

 Restoring a heritage place is not compulsory.
 Owners do need to undertake essential maintenance to help prevent deterioration or serious damage to their local heritage place under the Queensland Heritage Act 1992.
 However, there are many benefits to conserving and maintaining a heritage place in good condition, such as maintaining the value of the place and building insurance cover.
-Council’s Heritage Incentives Scheme offers professional advice to owners of heritage places when undertaking conservation works to their property.

-Before renovating, building something new or subdividing a heritage place, you may need to obtain approval from Council by lodging a development application that shows how the proposal will not detract from the heritage values of the place.
+Before renovating, building something new or subdividing a heritage place, you will need to obtain approval from Council by lodging a development application that shows how the proposal will not detract from the heritage values of the place.

 Find more information including Heritage place fact sheets on Council’s website.